paragi/sphp/README.md

 ## Snappy PHP for node js
 A snappy PHP module / middleware.

 Fast response time is favored over use of resources and performance under load.
-Therefore this package is best suited embedded system and small application with few user.
+This package is best suited embedded system and small application with few user, where you just need a fast response time for a few users.

 Features:
-* Use PHP in node with express and websockets.
+* Use PHP in node with express, sessions and websockets.
 * Transfer node express session to php and reuse session ID and cookie
 * No dependencies (except for example)
-* Mimic Apache mod_php population of $_SERVER
+* Mimic Apache mod_php population of the PH super global $_SERVER
 * Highly configurable.
 * Comes with example of a server and a PHP websocket client